Location in Zoo

 Not listed as endangered.

 Known as the African Plated Lizard (Grzimek), Sudanese Plated Lizard (Vivarium), or Rough-Scaled Plated Lizard (Branch's Field Guide).
-Since Sudan Lizard is the ISIS name of G. major that is being used in zoo records.

 They often share their burrow or termite mound with other animals including some snakes.